eConsult is for non-urgent queries only

-In addition to our main site at Probus, we also have 4 branch sites in Grampound, Tregony, Hewaswater (The Merlin Centre) and Summercourt.
-Most sites have disabled access and facilities which helps maintain ease of access for patients with limited mobility.
+In addition to our main site at Probus, we also have 3 branch sites in Tregony (Roseland Parc Nursing Home), Hewaswater (The Merlin Centre) and Summercourt (Village Hall).
+Most sites have disabled access and facilities which help maintain ease of access for patients with limited mobility.
 For the visually impaired, we can provide copies of practice information in larger text upon request.

 For details of our opening hours and appointment times, please visit the appropriate page on this website.